Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And they're going to dislike you for it.

-And so democracy particularly bad if you really want to fix the country.
+It makes democracy particularly bad if you really want to fix a country.

-Democracy works at a time of prosperity when there is a broad national consensus.
+Democracy works at a time of prosperity when there's a broad national consensus.

 And you also can't really blame people when they're hard up financially for thinking in short-term ways because they're thinking of their survival rather than long-term investments.